impleum/ImpleumBitcoinFullNode/Documentation/getting-started.md

 ### Script
 We have a nifty little script that can execute all the previous commands for you, including starting the node.
-You just need to edit the file and specify whether you want to run a Stratis or a Bitcoin node, on MainNet or Testnet.
+You just need to edit the file and specify whether you want to run a Impleum or a Bitcoin node, on MainNet or Testnet.
 It's located [here](https://gist.github.com/bokobza/e68832f5d7d4102bcb33fcde8d9a72fb#file-build-and-run-a-stratis-node-ps1).